Project 4: Programmable Lights

 - Include a description, and pictures, of any extensions.

 Put your VHDL files in a folder called project4 in your private subdirectory on Courses.
-Be sure your code is properly commented.
+Be sure your code is properly commented, including having your name at the top of each code file.